kaustpradalab/research-handboook/Writerside/topics/starter.md

 feel free to raise an issue in [our github repo](https://github.com/kaustpradalab/research-handboook/tree/main?tab=readme-ov-file), or connect us: ``shu.yang@kaust.edu.sa``

+>PRADA Lab is always advocating diversity, equity, and inclusion for every student regardless of genders，races, or nationalities.
+Every junior students are welcome to our training program.
+If you are interested in our research areas, please send your cv to `di.wang@kaust.edu.sa`.

 <seealso>
     <category ref="intro">
         <a href="https://pradalab1.github.io/opening.html">Open positions in PRADA Lab</a>